Skip to main content

 Because a boiler heats without using forced air, it tends to require less month-to-month maintenance than a furnace that requires routine air filter inspections or replacement every 30 – 90 days.
 Most homeowners can easily do this themselves.
 If you want to learn more about how to maintain and service your home furnace, check out our furnace maintenance web page.

-FURNACE VS BOILER: MONTHLY COSTS
+BOILER VS FURNACE: MONTHLY COSTS

 In many cases, the upfront cost of a new furnace with installation can be lower than it is with boilers.
 However, making a generalized boiler vs furnace monthly cost comparison for heating your home is challenging.